 Do you have any personal jewelry staples or do you switch things up?

 My personal staples are the moss ring and bungee earrings.
 I love wearing them together and colliding the natural and man-made elements.
 I also love supporting my local jewelry artists and friends here in Boise so you will always see me in different pieces.

-You started as a duo and now live in different places, tell me about that journey.
+Grey Jays started as a duo and now live in different places?

 Since Callie has started grad school in Albuquerque I have taken over the business, but she still sends me pieces when she can.
 This has been a difficult transition for us both – going from two people to one and her having to step aside for her schooling, but we stay connected through our art.

 What’s next for Grey Jays?

 So many exciting things are on the horizon for grey jays.
 I am learning to do lost wax metal casting for my found objects and am moving into a storefront here in Idaho called the Garden City Projects with some amazing women makers.

 Callie is starting to create tinctures and other homeopathic products from natural materials in New Mexico and I am excited to open this new line of work to our customers soon.

 The store is located inside the Garden City Projects in Garden City, Idaho.
 Find Grey Jays at greyjays.com.